Socrates-Louvre.jpg

 Based on the stimulus material in these three sources and with reference to your own experience, clarify your evolving perspective as a knower, and as an informed citizen, with regard to the relationship between power and truth in politics?

 Start is by allowing students thinking time to let their ideas cook and prepare a few talking points.
 When the time feels right invite students to begin by referring to evidence in the sources or pose to questions.
 This should be encouraged to happen spontaneously and might be punctuated by extended respectful silences.
-Allow at least a full 25 minutes for the collaborative discussion.
+Allow at least 25 minutes for the collaborative discussion.
 Resist the temptation to paraphrase or summarize at the end.
 Simply thank all participants collegially and let the discussion stand.

 A Eugenic and Health Exhibit at the Kansas Free Fair in 1929.
 Photo source: PBS/Courtesy of American Philosophical Society: American Eugenics Society Records.